 The Class I division is believed to be the most valuable of these pieces, with one that was previously owned by the Sultan of Muscat being sold for $4.1 million in 1999.

-The very first coin to obtain a face value of $1,000,000, the Queen Elizabeth II Maple Leaf coin was produced by the Royal Canadian Mint in 2007.
-This record-breaking coin consists of 100 kg of gold with an impressive purity level of 99.99%.
+The very first coin to obtain a face value of $1,000,000, six record-breaking 100kg Queen Elizabeth II Maple Leaf coins were produced by the Royal Canadian Mint in 2007.

-With an image of Queen Elizabeth II on the obverse and a trio of Maple leaves on the reverse, this massive coin was produced with the aim of showcasing the new edition Canadian Maple Leaf gold coins.
+With an image of Queen Elizabeth II on the obverse and a trio of Maple leaves on the reverse, these massive coins were produced with the aim of showcasing the new edition Canadian Maple Leaf gold coins.

 4. 1787 Brasher Gold Doubloon